A robust contaminated discrete Weibull regression model for outlier-prone count data: Application to hospital length-of-stay data

 \subsection{Posterior estimates and median length-of-stay}

 \autoref{fig:median_bands_DW_cDW} shows the fitted shifted medians $m_i^*$ for each subgroup, comparing the single-component TDW and the cTDW models.
 Overall, the TDW tends to estimate slightly higher medians in some groups, presumably because extreme stays inflate the single-component fit.
-By contrast, the cTDW accommodates the heavy upper tail in its mixture subcomponent, yielding a slightly lower or tighter center in most subgroups.
+By contrast, the cTDW accommodates the heavy upper tail through its mixture component, yielding a slightly lower or tighter center in most subgroups.

-\autoref{tab:median_bands_DW_cDW} reports posterior medians and 95\% BCIs for $\left\{\beta_j\right\}$, $\alpha$, $\eta$, and $\delta$.
-The single-component TDW yields $\alpha \approx 0.58$, whereas the cTDW shrinks $\alpha$ to about $0.24$ for the narrow subcomponent and inflates the heavy tail with $\eta \approx 3.1$.
-The posterior for the mixture weight concentrates near the upper end of its support ($\delta \approx 0.50$), indicating substantial weight on the clean subcomponent; equivalently, the heavy-tail weight $1-\delta$ is at or below one-half.

-To assess robustness, we also fit the unrestricted mixture with $\delta \sim \mathrm{Uniform}\left(0,1\right)$.
-Median estimates and 95\% BCIs are broadly similar across priors, despite the expected trade-off between the mixture weight $\delta$ and tail inflation $\eta$.